5uf/rustra/README.md

 ```

 add .html files into pages folder and declare them in the main.rs (line 45)
-the wasm can be accessed in html once declare in main.rs
+the wasm can be accessed in HTML once declared in main.rs

 ## Development